biostatpzeng/pingzeng/publications/methodpaper.md

 + *The research is supported in part by NFSC and other fundings from Chinese Government.*
 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
++ A pan-cancer TCGA analysis for evaluating the mediating role of DNA methylations in the impact of age on cancer survival risk
++ How can protains mediate the influence of smoking on complex diseases: a summary statistics based mediation analysis
++ The mediation of metabolite traits for behavior exposures on complex disease: a composite null hypothesis testing
++ How can protains mediate the influence of smoking on complex diseases: a summary statistics based mediation analysis
++ The mediating role of DNA methylations in the influence of radiotherapy on gene expression: a pan-cancer mediation analysis of TCGA
 + Shared polygenic risk and causal inferences for attention-deficit/hyperactivity disorder and autism spectrum disorder
 + A comparative analysis of genetic architectures of Type II diabetes mellitus between East Asian and European populations
 + An efficient mediation approach for genome-wide association studies with genetically imputed gene expression through linear mixed models